mtford90/siesta/INTRO.md

 # The Solution

-Siesta solves this issue through the use of object mapping.
-A **mapping** describes the remote object that we want to model.
-A **collection** groups together these mappings.
+Siesta solves this issue by mapping *data* onto an *object graph* consisting of *models* linked by *relationships*.
+A **Model** describes the remote object that we want to model.
+A **Collection** groups together these models.
 For example we could have define a collection to represent each web service that we will interact with.

 ```javascript
 var Forum = new Collection('Forum');